jxnwrxght/Nonprofit-Lead-Sourcing-Outreach-Automation/README.md

 # Nonprofit Lead Sourcing & Outreach Automation

-Reduced nonprofit outreach processing time by 45.94% and increased lead sourcing throughput by 84.98% through an AI-assisted qualification and outreach workflow.
+A workflow redesign and AI-assisted outreach system built for Community Healing Zong to improve partner sourcing, qualification, outreach, and relationship management.

+The goal was simple: spend less time on manual research and admin work, so more time could be spent building partnerships and serving people.

 ---

 ## Results at a Glance

 - 45.94% reduction in processing time
-- 84.98% increase in throughput
+- 84.98% increase in lead sourcing throughput
 - 7.69 → 14.23 leads per hour
 - +32.69 additional leads per 5-hour work session